-Here is a list of recently-completed and on-going research projects in the CWBL.
+Here is a list of recently completed and on-going research projects in the Children’s Well-Being Lab.

-- This is a collaboration with 6 Ontario child welfare agencies that trained 33 child welfare practitioners in the implementation of an evidence-based program for families where the primary concern was child neglect.
-The project evaluated the program’s implementation and outcomes (CIHR funded).
+- This is a collaboration with 6 Ontario child welfare agencies that trained 28 child welfare practitioners in the implementation of an evidence-based program for families where the primary concern was child neglect.
+The project evaluated the program’s implementation and outcomes.

 - Practitioners successfully implemented the in-home program (SafeCare) with 84 families.
 The project collected data across multiple informants (families, practitioners, agency service managers) and by way of various methods (self-report, interview, observation) in order to evaluate the implementation of the SafeCare program as well as its preliminary outcomes within a Canadian context.

-- We currently have 2 peer-reviewed journal publications, several conference presentations, and several webinars/summaries to our community partners.
+- We published 4 peer-reviewed journal articles, presented at several international conferences, and provided several webinars/summaries to our community partners.

 - This is a pilot project in collaboration with 3 Ontario child welfare agencies to provide training to various stakeholders around the integration of data into service planning and delivery.